 This five-week course will cover all the joys (and frustrations!) of working with this lively, traditional medium.
 Suitable for those who have already dabbled or have been on the ‘Learn to Paint with Acrylics Course’, we start by looking at the materials needed and paintings that haven't quite worked!
-Then we will look at techniques and methods from laying washes, colour mixing, working wet-in-wet, reserving highlights, lifting out, dry brush techniques and using additional materials such as clingfilm, salt and wax to create additional effects.
+Then we will look at techniques and methods from laying washes, colour mixing, working wet-in-wet, reserving highlights, lifting out, dry brush techniques and using additional materials such as clingfilm, salt and wax to create some dynamic effects.

 COST: £258 for 6 classes of 3 hours